Saikumar88941/from_Manga/README.md

 |Indira Gandhi|paints Gandhi's political trajectory, from her initial entry into politics to her rise to becoming the prime minister|Pupul Jayakar|
 |The Alchemist|the story of a young Andalusian shepherd, who travels to the pyramids of Egypt to find a treasure he has recurrently dreamed about|Paulo Coelho|

+## Favourite Quoates

+>Do or Die.
+*Mahathma Gandhi

+>Life is like riding a bicycle.
+To keep your balance, you must keep moving.
+*Albert Einstein